 Inquisition in the New World

 As Spain expanded into the Americas, so did the Inquisition, established in Mexico in 1570.
 In 1574, Lutherans were burned at the stake there, and the Inquisition came to Peru, where Protestants were likewise tortured and burned alive.

-In 1580 Spain conquered Portugal and began rounding up and slaughtering Jews that had fled Spain.
+In 1580 Spain and Portugal ruled jointly by the Spanish crown and began rounding up and slaughtering Jews that had fled Spain.
 Philip II also renewed hostilities against the Moors, who revolted and found themselves either killed or sold into slavery.

 Philip II died in 1598 and his son, Philip III, dealt with the Muslim uprising by banishing them.
 From 1609 to 1615, 150,000 Muslims who had converted to Catholicism were forced out of Spain.